There are two pathways to attain the Career Facilitation Programme (CFP).

 This module will equip career practitioners with essential skills and knowledge to develop career development resources, programmes and initiatives that will help clients in their education and career exploration and choices.
 It will also discuss the varied needs of diverse groups, and how career practitioners can customise their advisory services to meet their needs.
 In addition, the module will also help career practitioners develop marketing strategies that will help them promote their programmes and initiatives to reach out to diverse client groups.

-Participants who have obtained a minimum of 75% attendance and passed all stipulated assessments, will be awarded with the WSG Career Facilitation Programme (CFP).
+Participants who met all the training and assessment requirements will be awarded the WSG Career Facilitation Programme Certificate of Completion.

 Who can Apply?

-Applicants for the CFP must meet the following entry criteria:
+Applicants for the CFP must meet the following eligibility criteria:

 1) Applicants must currently be providing career coaching and/or career advisory as their primary job role in their company/organisation.
 They must be conducting career development facilitation in organisations serving workers and/or groups with special needs, providing career advisory services to students for career centres at educational institutions or working in organisations managing career services and online portals.